degrasse-python/flask-modern-simple/readme.md

 ## Public Cloud Build & Deploy

-The steps below are how to prep your environment and run a container in your local development environment.
+The steps below are how to prep your local client and deploy a container on the Google Kubernetes Enginge container orchestrator.

 ### Prereq's